panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 type: post
 ---

 The idea of `v-model` in Vue is simple.
-You can apply it to a form input `<input v-model="myRef" />` and enable two-way binding to the input.
-When user types into the input then `myRef.value` changes, and vice-versa when `myRef.value` is changed programmatically then the input value changes on the screen.
+You can apply it to a form input `<input v-model="myRef" />` and enable two-way binding.
+When user types into the input then `myRef.value` changes, and vice-versa when `myRef.value` is changed programmatically then the input value changes.

 Let's see how to use `v-model` to bind form inputs in Vue 3.